 UX/UI –User Experience and User Interface design are two overlapping, yet distinct career paths, both focused on ultimately creating a product that pleases users.
 Bootcamps typically focus on equipping students with knowledge of top industry standard design tools, as well as instruction in front-end development and coding and design thinking.
 Combining creative thinking & technical skills, UX/UI professionals will always be in demand, as companies rely on an intuitive and unique design for their online and physical products to remain competitive.
 Independent-minded bootcamp grads might consider taking on freelance work, but in-house UX/UI teams exist across most major industries.
 Opportunities are currently available at firms like Salesforce, Verizon and Capital One.
 Numerous marketing agencies also offer UX/UI design services, providing another career option for bootcamp students.

 Those who live in New York City are presented with non-stop entertainment options, world-class restaurants and unparalleled quality of life.
 In addition to offering competitive salaries, many NYC-based firms offer flexible remote options and modern amenity-filled office spaces.
-We’ve compiled a list of the average salaries for technology jobs in the city from Indeed.com as of June 2021.
+We’ve compiled a list of the average salaries for technology jobs in the city from Indeed.com.
 High demand roles may average out at a starting salary in the six figures and/or receive additional perks, like cash bonuses.

 |Paid Search Manager||$68,049|